Intelligence Resources® Leadership

 Founder's Note

 This page is not a job posting.
 It is a blueprint for a role that organizations can reference, adapt, and eventually instantiate as their AI maturity evolves.
-Ciph Lab™ partners with enterprises that are ready to explore Intelligence Resources™ as a formal function.
+The IR™ Operator credential is the practitioner pipeline that feeds this function — building the professional category from the ground up, starting with the people who are already doing this work without a title for it.